BOYNTON BEACH & BOCA RATON

 Temporary: These crowns are fabricated quickly in the dentist’s office using acrylic-based materials or stainless-steel.
 These, however, are only used to protect the tooth from breakage till the permanent crown is sent over from the lab where it is constructed.
 At Somi Dental Group we make and install the temporary crowns, as soon as they are done with the dental work, which takes only a few minutes.

 WHAT ARE THE STEPS REQUIRED TO INSTALL DENTAL CROWNS?

 Your dental expert may recommend you have a dental crown installed if your tooth has undergone extensive decay and is in need of a filling or a root canal treatment.
 This is mainly done to ensure that the decay does not lead to infection or injury to the pulp of the tooth.
 The treated tooth will need some kind of protection or covering to help restore its strength.

 Before applying the crown, the dentist will need to prepare the tooth so that it can hold the crown, properly.
 To do this, the dentist will anesthetize the gum tissues around the tooth and file down the tooth to smoothen the chewing surface so that the crown can be easily cemented to it.
-If your tooth has suffered considerable decay and has lost a substantial portion of its structure, then our Miami dental crowns expert will apply some filling material to help build up the missing tooth so that it can support the crown.
+If your tooth has suffered considerable decay and has lost a substantial portion of its structure, then our Boynton Beach dental crowns expert will apply some filling material to help build up the missing tooth so that it can support the crown.